sirh3e/Rust/README.md

 ## Becoming Active in Sirh3e.Rust development

-New contributors are always welcome and I am happy to provide guidance when necessary.
+New contributors are always welcome and I am happy to provide guidance if necessary.

 ## Semantic Versioning